GETTING CONNECTED

 -

-A Different Take on Sunday Service.
-In keeping with our vision, values and core pursuits, we have a non-traditional structure for Sunday services.
+In keeping with our vision, values, and core pursuits, we have a non-traditional structure for Sunday services.

-1st Sundays.
 First Sundays are dedicated to worship and to the teaching of God's Word.
 We also partake of Communion and participate communally in the worship of giving ("First Fruits") for the work of ministry at FELLOWSHIP and to the work of our missionaries abroad.

-3rd Sundays.
 Third Sundays are dedicated to worship and the teaching of God's Word.

-4th Sundays.
 These Sundays are set aside for "Acts of Service".
 On these Sundays, we don our identifying FELLOWHSHIP service wear and head out in designated groups to serve our members and others in the local community who are in need.
 Service opportunities can be anything from preparing meals for new parents to doing yard work for an elderly neighbor.
 Members of FELLOWSHIP make their needs, or the needs of a neighbor, known during the month and we organize as a community to meet those needs as Christ's ambassadors.

-For any 3rd Sunday on which there are no service opportunities scheduled, we proceed with regular worship and teaching.
+For any 4th Sunday on which there are no service opportunities scheduled, we proceed with regular worship and teaching.
 However, we begin the morning by committing ourselves individually to intentional, out-of-the-ordinary "acts of kindness/service" during the week.

-5th Sundays.
 There are four 5th Sundays each year.
 On these days we participate in extended family worship by fellowshipping at other local churches.
 We do this to emphasize that the body of Christ extends beyond our fellowship and to further increase our awareness of the beauty and diversity of God's Kingdom family.

 Therefore, as the Lord draws more people into saving faith and to participate in what He is doing at FELLOWSHIP, the leadership team will work to prayerfully identify and mentor new servant-leaders in preparation for planting a new self-sustaining branch of the ministry at a different location in the Inland Empire.
 Over time, we prayerfully repeat the process with the aim of achieving geographically broader and spritually deeper Kingdom impact.

-- A Warm and Welcoming Environment.
 We get it!
 Showing up at a new church can feel unfamiliar.
 Rest assured, we are regular folk just like you.
-We've got friendly smiles, hearty handshakes (or elbow bumps), and a genuine desire to make you feel at home.
+We've got friendly smiles, hearty handshakes, and a genuine desire to make you feel at home.

-- Interactive Teaching.
 We know how easy it can be to leave Sunday service, get back to a busy life, and forget what was heard in a sermon.
 This is why at Fellowship we encourage the congregation to engage with the teaching by dedicating time immediately following the sermon for questions and discussion.
-It is a way of "stepping into the ring" and wrestling with God's truth as it confronts our sin and calls us to repentance and deeper reliance on the refining work of God's Spirit within us.
+It is a way of "stepping into the ring" and wrestling with God's truth as it confronts our sin and calls us to repentance and a deeper reliance on the refining work of God's Spirit within us.

-Coming Soon - 2025
+Coming Soon - Fall 2025

 Youth and Adult Sunday School classes from 10:00-11:00 a.m.